In this section

 Effluent Compliance

-The third clarifier coming back into service is expected to improve the biological process although this change will be gradual as the process stabilizes.
-The current daily results for both suspended solids and faecal coliforms are close to compliant levels and the 90-day geomean and 90th percentile limits indicate positive improvement.
+The third clarifier coming back into service is expected to improve the biological process, although this change will be gradual as the process stabilises.
+The current daily results are trending back into compliance by end of November for both the 90-day geomean and 90th percentile limits.

 Public meeting resources